abrahamberg/react-signalr-sample/README.md

 ### Fire up the FrontEnd

-Navigate to the frontend folder and run `npm start`
-It runs the app in the development mode.\
+Navigate to the frontend folder and run `npm ci` to get the dependencies, followed by `npm start` It runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.